Imagine That Parent Guide

 Despite some brief Eddie Murphy antics that include silly singing and dancing in the streets, this film is obviously aimed much more at parents than children.
 But adults likely won’t be comforted by the story’s saccharine solution to balancing home and work responsibilities.
 Playing by a different set of rules, most movie parents live in upscale homes, even if they are separated or divorced.
 Money rarely seems to be a problem.
 Office assistants are happy to watch your child at work and almost every boss eventually comes around to appreciate your decision to put family first.
 In other words, life in the movies rarely reflects reality.
 Imagine that!Starring Eddie Murphy, Thomas Haden Church, Yara Shahid.
 Running time: 107 minutes.
 Theatrical release June 12, 2009.
 Updated July 25, 2016

-Imagine That is rated PG for some mild language and brief questionable behavior.
+Why is Imagine That rated PG?
+Imagine That is rated PG by the MPAA for some mild language and brief questionable behavior.